pattonsgirl/CEG2350/docs/Labs/Lab08/Instructions.md

 ## Part 1 - `ssh` `config` file

+Did you read [BEFORE YOU BEGIN](#before-you-begin)?
+Got a second sandbox up?
+Good.
+Proceed.

 Since you now have two sandboxes, it's going to be a helpful time to learn a common strategy to configure `ssh` connection.

 1. Verify and write into your lab template the `ssh` commands for connecting to each of your sandboxes.